xetdata/pyxet/docs/markdowns/model_versioning.md

 Use-cases:

 * A/B testing between branches.
-* Update a model in production is as easy as merging it.
+* Updating a model in production is as easy as merging it.
 * We can mount the models folder or load it explicitly.

-## Manage with git
+## ML experimentation today

-Currently, many organisations manage their experiments by saving snapshot of the data, the logs, the metrics and the models.
-Best models are copied to a different locations to get into dev and production environments.
-Sometimes managed by a database, or with docker-image registry.
-Often enough, another third-party tool is used to manage the experiments - which then needs to be integrated with the rest of the development stack.
+Currently, many organizations manage their experiments by saving snapshots of the data, the logs, the metrics and the models.
+The best performing models are copied to a different location for deployment to dev and production environments, which are ometimes managed by a database, or with docker-image registry.
+Often, another third-party tool is used to manage experiments, which then needs to be integrated with the rest of the development stack.

 *An example:*